mgonto/restangular/README.md

 #### setRestangularFields

 Restangular required 3 fields for every "Restangularized" element.
-This are:
+These are:

 * id: Id of the element.
 Default: id
 * route: Name of the route of this element.
 Default: route